 If you are spending all day at home, think about making the space more comfortable and pleasant.

-Declutter: Throw away or donate all the useless things you no longer need.
+- Declutter: Throw away or donate all the things you no longer need or want.
 If you are looking for a space to create your dedicated workspace, this is the best time to identify clutter.
 Keep only the essentials you need on your desk.

 Set some boundaries with your family